PiotrRut/MOOPL-Compiler/README.md

 Status - __ALL TESTS PASSED__

 ## Part 2
+The second part of the coursework focuses on building a compiler.
+My submitted solution to this part can be found in the directory marked [__COURSEWORK PART 2__](https://github.com/PiotrRut/CompilerCW/tree/master/COURSEWORK%20PART%201%20(PARSER)).

+Our task was to edit the `Compiler.java` file, and implement the required declarations.

-From the Part 1 briefing:
+From the Part 2 briefing:

-> _...(in part 2) you will be asked to code a compiler for a cut-down version of Moopl.
-The compiler will translate Moopl ASTs to Intermediate Representation (IR) code.
-A compiler from IR code to an executable instruction set will be provided, enabling you to compile and execute Moopl programs._
+> _This is the 2nd and final part of the coursework.
+In Part 1 you created a parser for the Moopl grammar which, given a syntactically correct Moopl program as input, builds an AST representation of the program.
+In Part 2 you will develop a compiler_
+>
+_For this part of the coursework we provide functional code for parsing, building a symbol table, type checking and variable allocation.
+The language, Mapl, is a simplified version of Moopl which supports arrays but not classes or objects._